monkeynova/www-static/monkeynova/robo_factory/DESIGN.md

 *   **`config.js`:** A central place for game constants (e.g., `MAX_HEALTH`, `HAND_SIZE`, `TILE_SIZE`, deck composition).
 *   **`robot.js`:** (Model) Defines the `Robot` class, managing its state (position, health, etc.) and state-changing methods (`move`, `turn`, `takeDamage`).
 *   **`board.js`:** (Model) Contains functions for parsing the board definition and querying tile properties (e.g., `getTileData`, `hasWall`).
+*   **`tile.js`:** (Model) Defines the `Tile` class, representing a single tile on the game board and encapsulating its properties (walls, floor devices, wall devices) and methods for applying their effects to the robot.
 *   **`cards.js`:** (Model) Manages the card deck, hand, and discard pile.
 Handles shuffling, drawing, and discarding logic.
 *   **`gameLoop.js`:** (Controller) Orchestrates the execution phase of the game.
 It processes the programmed cards and triggers board effects in the correct sequence.
 *   **`ui.js`:** (View) Responsible for all DOM manipulation and canvas rendering.
 It listens for events to update the visual representation of the game state and captures user input (drag-and-drop, button clicks).